Sublimation | Full sublimation

 Sublimation printing

-Full sublimation is a finishing process that allows full-surface printing of a textile.
+Full sublimation is a finishing process that allows for the complete printing of a textile surface.

 Advantages of full sublimation

-Thanks to sublimation printing, any motif can be printed onto a textile easily and relatively cheaply.
-For example, even very delicate images and photos can be transferred very sharply and cleanly onto the textile.
+Thanks to sublimation printing, any design can be easily and relatively inexpensively printed onto a textile.
+This allows, for example, very intricate images and photos to be transferred to the fabric with high sharpness and clarity.

 Another advantage of full sublimation is that with this process you cannot feel the print, i.e. the applied color, on the textile, so it cannot fade or become brittle.

-Washing the sublimated textiles is also easy.
+Washing sublimated textiles is also no problem.
 The sublimated textiles will not lose their color brilliance.
-The colors do not fade even when exposed to UV radiation.
-Since neither binding agents nor solvents are used during sublimation on the textiles, sublimation printing is also environmentally friendly.
+The colors will not fade even under UV radiation.
+Since neither binders nor solvents are used in sublimation printing, it is also environmentally friendly.

 How does textile sublimation work?

-Sublimating textiles is a physical process in which a solid substance changes directly into a gaseous state without having previously been liquid.
-It is precisely this process that plays an important role in the transfer of your motif.
-First, your motif is printed in mirror image on a transfer film/transfer paper.
-The transfer is then placed on the carrier material and briefly heated using a thermal transfer press.
+Sublimation is a physical process in which a solid substance transitions directly into a gaseous state without having been liquid beforehand.
+This process plays a crucial role in transferring your design.
+First, your design is printed in reverse onto transfer film/paper.
+The transfer is then placed onto a substrate and briefly heated using a heat press.

-In this step, the dyes on the transfer paper sublimate due to the high temperature and, in their gaseous state, can easily penetrate into the fibers of the carrier material and adhere.
-Since the colors are in the fabric during sublimation printing, no residue can be felt in the area that was sublimated.
+In this step, the dyes on the transfer paper sublimate due to the high temperature, allowing them to penetrate the fibers of the substrate in their gaseous state and adhere to them.
+Because the colors are embedded within the fabric during sublimation printing, no residue is perceptible in the sublimated area.

-Sublimated motifs do not change the properties of your textile; neither functionality nor breathability are affected in any way.
-Because the dye is in the fabric and becomes part of the structure of the substrate, your design will not fade, crack or become brittle.
-Even after several washes, the quality of the sublimation remains almost unchanged.
+Sublimation designs do not alter the properties of your fabric; neither functionality nor breathability are affected in any way.
+Because the dye is embedded in the fabric and thus becomes part of the structure of the base material, your design will not fade, crack, or become brittle.
+Even after multiple washes, the quality of the sublimation remains virtually unchanged.

-The most suitable material for sublimation printing on textiles is polyester, a fabric made from plastic fibers.
-The carrier material should have a polyester content of at least 80% in order to ensure optimal sublimation printing on the textile.
+The most suitable material for sublimation printing on textiles is polyester, a fabric made of synthetic fibers.
+The substrate should contain at least 80% polyester to ensure optimal sublimation printing on the textile.

-For example, if you want to refine cotton textiles with sublimation printing, they must first be coated with polyester.
-This is done because otherwise the color would not be able to penetrate the cotton sufficiently and the motif would only be visible for a short time.
+For example, if you want to decorate cotton textiles with sublimation printing, they must first be coated with polyester.
+This is done because otherwise the dye cannot penetrate the cotton sufficiently and the design would only be visible for a short time.

-Polyester is therefore the ideal carrier material for textile sublimation because at high temperatures it opens its pores into which the gaseous dye can penetrate.
+Polyester is therefore the ideal substrate for textile sublimation, as it opens its pores at high temperatures, allowing the gaseous dye to penetrate.

-Textiles with a white or light background color are best suited.
-This means that these polyester fabrics can be easily printed using sublimation printing.
+Textiles with a white or light-colored background are best suited.
+These polyester fabrics are therefore ideal for sublimation printing.